comychitz/knowledge/food/README.md

 * preheat over to 375
 * rub 13x9 dish with butter
 * layer half of the potato slices in dish, overlapping slightly
-* season with salt and pepper
-* sprinkle minced garlic & cheeses over potatoes
+* sprinkle minced garlic & cheeses over potatoes, add salt and pepper
 * layer another set of potato slices
-* in a separate bowl, mix milk, eggs, salt and pepper
-* pour over potatoes
+* in a separate bowl, mix milk, eggs, salt and pepper &  pour over potatoes
-* add parsley over
+* add chopped parsley
-* cover and back for 75 to 09 minutes, until custard is cooked and set
+* cover and bake for 75 to 90 minutes, until custard is cooked and set
 * remove foil and cook for 10 to 15 minutes, or until top is browned
 * let rest 20 minutes before cutting & serviing
 * Resource: https://diethood.com/loaded-baked-potato-casserole/